 Scrutica

-Super Micro Computer, Inc.financials and operating footprint — geographic revenue split, segment mix, capex / FCF / buyback history, industry placement — sourced from licensed-database extracts and SEC EDGAR, joined to the supply-chain graph through the industry classification.
+Where Super Micro Computer, Inc. sits in the compute supply chain — geographic revenue split, segment mix, capex / FCF / buyback history, and industry placement — sourced from licensed-database extracts and SEC EDGAR, joined to the supply-chain graph through the industry classification.

 Per data-quality principle §7 (CONTRADICTION SURFACING): when primary sources disagree under different methodologies, both are shown with as-of dates rather than picking a silent winner.